Blog

 Pre-shift, or pre-service briefing, is one of the most important yet understated components of running a successful restaurant.
 Consistent pre-shifts can help improve operational efficiencies, mitigate potential risks and boost restaurant sales

-When teams are organized, informed and motivated they sell more.
+Increases sales: When teams are organized, informed and motivated they sell more.
 Pre-shift gives you an opportunity to align on goals and past performance as well as identify upsell opportunities to drive sales.

 Below are the most common and important elements to help you prepare for a successful shift.

-Business Updates and Announcements
+Business updates and announcements

 You can print out an updated version of your floor plan for your staff to review from your reservation system or create one manually.